 The EIV system is available to the IHA as a UIV technique.
-The IHA is encouraged to continue using other non-HUD UIV tools, such as the The Work Number, VerifyToday.com, CCCVerify.com and E-Verify.com (automated online verification systems) and state government databases, to validate tenant-reported income when available.
+The IHA is encouraged to continue using other non-HUD UIV tools, such as The Work Number (an automated verification system) and state government databases, to validate tenant-reported income when available.

-Written Third Party Verification (Level 4)
+Written Third-Party Verification (Level 4)